hash-bang/Gander/README.md

 * Binding for key to alternate to last viewed directory
 * Natural sort
 * Thumb-zoom implementation in menus / shortcuts
-* Breadcrumb path
-* Progress bar in thumbnail loading notification
-* Left / right big buttons for scrolling on tablets
 * Open directory in new tab
 * Move, Copy, Paste, Rename, Change permission, Touch, Delete file functionality
-* Next / previous image caching
-* Side clicking (left and right) while in image view should move to next and previous image
 * Image panning
 * Throbber should be more subtle - perhaps move it to one of the screen corners or use Growl
 * Emblems: Link, Folder icon / favourite